byui-cit/cit470/ab8/README.md

 - If your tutorial does not satisfy any one of the above requirements, you will earn no points.
 Your team must then address any deficiencies and re-upload corrected documents until you earn the passing score.

 ## Hints
-- Don't spend too much time getting the perfect list of requirements.
-It's better and faster to get a good list of requirements and then get your instructor feedback on your list.
+- Complete your first objective in the Penetration Testing Exercise *before* you go above and beyond to tackle another objective.